I’ve got chest pains - am I having a heart attack?

 Pain in the chest is a worrying symptom.
 It can have a simple and relatively harmless cause, such as indigestionDiscomfort after eating. or muscleTissue made up of cells that can contract to bring about movement. strain, but it can also be caused by a heart attackThe death of a section of heart muscle caused by an interruption in its blood supply.
 Also called a myocardial infarction., an alarming and potentially life-threatening condition.
-It is therefore extremely important to find out quickly and precisely what is causing chest pain but it can often be difficult for doctors to reach a diagnosisThe process of determining which condition a patient may have. based simply on the symptoms and medical history.
+It is therefore extremely important to find out quickly and precisely what is causing any chest pain but it can often be difficult for doctors to reach a diagnosisThe process of determining which condition a patient may have. based simply on the symptoms and medical history.
 A new laboratory test called Troponin greatly assists with this task.

 Heart attack diagnosis